Community Life Statement

 The Westmont community chooses, freely and willingly, to impose upon itself rules for behavior which serve both the long range interests of the institution and the immediate good of its individual members.
 While we do not view these expectations as an index to maturity in Christ, we do regard violations as a serious breach of integrity within the community because each member has voluntarily chosen to associate with it and to accept its standards.

-The college establishes the following specific expectations for the trustees, administration, faculty, staff, and students of the Westmont community:
+Consistent with Scripture, the college establishes the following specific expectations for the trustees, administration, faculty, staff, and students of the Westmont community:

 - The college does not condone practices that Scripture forbids.
 Such activities include but are not limited to occult practices, drunkenness, theft, profanity, and dishonesty.
 Such activities also include sexual relations outside of marriage and homosexual practice.
 Westmont further recognizes that Scripture condemns “sins of the spirit” such as covetousness, jealousy, pride, and lust.
 By their very nature, these sins are more difficult to discern.
 Because they lie at the heart of the relationship between the individual and God they are of central concern to the Westmont community.

 - The college upholds integrity as a core value of the community.
 Members are expected to take responsibility for their own violations of all behavioral guidelines and demonstrate commitment to the value of integrity in word and deed.